 Ocean Literacy and Leadership Camp

-The Ocean Literacy and Leadership Camp is a accepting waitlist registrations for next year’s camp located at Tribune Bay Outdoor Education Centre on beautiful Hornby Island.
+The Ocean Literacy and Leadership Camp registration is now open.
+The camp will be located at Tribune Bay Outdoor Education Centre on beautiful Hornby Island.
 For more information about the camp see here.

 Ocean Literacy & Leadership online course and in-person camp will explore our personal leadership strengths which we can apply to being advocates for our ocean.
 In order to fully understand the ocean, we will be diving into the 7 Ocean Literacy Principles which help us understand the ocean’s influence on you—and your influence on the Ocean.
 There will be opportunities to explore the wonders of the ocean and to self reflect on the personal choice’s you make in your life and how it directly effects the health of the ocean.
 The leadership component will have a solutions-based focus and will help prepare you for the final culminating Action Project to take back to your school and/or community.